dinhhuy258/notes/docs/database/dynamodb/data_model.md

 - NS, Number Set
 - BS, Binary Set

+## Time to Live (TTL)

+Time To Live (TTL) for DynamoDB is a cost-effective method for deleting items that are no longer relevant.
+TTL allows you to define a per-item expiration timestamp that indicates when an item is no longer needed.
+DynamoDB automatically deletes expired items within a few days of their expiration time, without consuming write throughput.

+To use TTL, first enable it on a table and then define a specific attribute to store the TTL expiration timestamp.
+The timestamp must be stored in Unix epoch time format at the seconds granularity.
+Each time an item is created or updated, you can compute the expiration time and save it in the TTL attribute.

 ## Capacity Units

 Amazon DynamoDB has two read/write capacity modes for processing reads and writes on your tables: